 Research and gather tax documentation on deductible items

-The new tax laws take full effect with the 2018 tax year.
-While they may simplify tax filing in the long run, they’ll take some adjustment.
-Specifically, fewer taxpayers are expected to itemize their deductions starting with the 2018 tax year, largely because of the new, higher standard deduction of $12,000 for individuals and $24,000 for married couples filing jointly.
+It is important to do your research and stay current on the most current tax deductions, as the IRS tends to make adjustments year to year.
+For 2022, expect a new, higher standard deduction of $12,950 for individuals and $25,900 for married couples filing jointly.
 Some taxpayers may benefit from compiling their deductions, i.e. saving deductible outlays for a single year in order to exceed their standard deductions.

 Find an Accountant or choose a tax software

 This brings us to the next logical step.
-Though the new tax laws were designed to simplify the filing process, as they say, “what you don’t know can hurt you.”
-If your financial status has changed significantly over the previous year, it may be time to consult a professional for tax planning and advice.
-April 14th may seem far off, but tax professionals book up quickly, and delays on your part could force you to file for an extension on your taxes.
+If your financial status has changed significantly over the previous year, or if your at all confused or unsure about your current tax situation, it may be time to consult a professional for tax planning and advice.
+April 18th may seem far off, but tax professionals book up quickly, and delays on your part could force you to file for an extension on your taxes.
 Remember, an extension gives you extra time to file, but not extra time to pay.
 After you file an extension, if you owe taxes when you file your return, you might also have to pay penalties and interest on the tax due.

 If you decide to file your taxes online with TurboTax or Quicken, these platforms should have all the new tax changes built into the software.
 You need to ask yourself – is your tax situation simple enough that online filing will minimize your payment and maximize your return?